 - I saw a lot of people stopped by the road side due to cramps from KM25 onwards.
 This could be due to the rolling hills of the highways where runners pushed too hard too soon.
 And the weather was not helping – hot and humid.

-- It could be fatigues that blurred my vision which I thought I saw abandoned of unopened power gel pack on the road.
+- It could be fatigued that blurred my vision which I thought I saw abandoned of unopened power gel pack on the road.
 At least 3 sightings.
-I couldn’t u turn and check it out.
+I couldn’t u-turn and check it out.
 But it could be a hallucination.

 - Caught up with Chin Heng, Peter and Albert at the Jalan Kuching turning into Jalan Duta.
-I was pleasantly surprise that I could caught up with them, especially the Goh’s brothers.
+I was pleasantly surprised that I could catch up with them, especially the Goh’s brothers.

-- Both Peter and Albert were so relax finishing the race.
-They had encourage me to continue running and minimize walking.
+- Both Peter and Albert were so relaxed finishing the race.
+They had encouraged me to continue running and minimise walking.
 Very good sifu they are.

 - I have to confess that I didn’t go to the mobile toilet throughout the course.
 I have the urge to pee at KM4 mark, but the toilet stoppages incident that caused my sub3 HM finishing by 1 minute last year still fresh in my mind.
 Somehow the urge subside and gone from KM9 onwards – miraculously 🙂

 - Along the Duke Highway (after the U-turn just before the toll gate), at the Damai LRT station, I’d noticed a train with a handful of runners (with SCKLM running vest) looked a bit worry.
 It was about close to 6 AM.
 I guess if they were HM runners, they would have been late for 30mins unless they were the fun run or 10km competitors.

 My results and personal records:

 These are my personal best recorded by my Garmin watch (but knowing very well that the result is not accurate due to the GPS glitches).
 But it felt good, isn’t it?
 That could be my next target timing also…. hmmm (need to consult my sifus first):